 - By 6 months the Family Health Assessment and plan should be completed.

-- At 12-13 months weight, heigh and immunisation (three immunisations over two months)
+- At 12-13 months weight, height and immunisation (three immunisations over two months)

 - A 2 year contact to review the childs health needs and update family health plans.

-- Between 3 -4 years height, weight.
-Pre - school immunsation offered and orthoptic screening checked to ensure it is completed.
+- Between 3 -4 years height, weight and review.
+Pre - school immunisation offered.

 - All new to area families should receive a minimum of 1 visit/ contact

 - The child and their family may be offered additional supports such as parenting programmes and infant massage

 A baby drop in service is operated in the practice every Wednesday between 1.30pm and 2.30pm

 Child Health Self Help websites